xtxtn/mycode/README.md

 # selfcode
-This is the code stored during the individual learning process
+This is the code stored during the individual learning C++ process